top of page

 Key Outcome: Increased fuel information for more informed decision-making in fire management

 Predicting the behaviour and severity of fires requires detailed information about the different types, amounts, moisture content, and spatial arrangement of fuels across the landscape, besides information on terrain and weather conditions.
-Fuel properties vary both in space and time as they reflect changes in vegetation composition, structure or productivity, and respond to seasonal weather and climate or recover after fire.
-This makes it difficult, for example, to predict whether fuels in particular locations will be dry enough to burn during the week ahead, or are of a kind that may generate dangerous fire behaviour and pose particular challenges to firefighters.
+Fuel properties vary both in space and time as they recover after fire and respond to seasonal weather and climate, reflecting changes in vegetation composition, structure or productivity.
+This makes it difficult, for example, to predict whether fuels in particular locations will be dry enough to burn during the week ahead or are of a kind that may generate dangerous fire behaviour and pose particular challenges to firefighters.

 This will help fire managers to better quantify fire risks for communities, infrastructure, biodiversity and carbon stocks, and provides input for more informed decision-making on prescribed burning and other management measures.